SarahMorgan/Motif-Morphospace/README.md

 **2. Run the code adjacency2orca.m**

 This code accepts your adjacency matrices and puts them in the format required for orca, which is a piece of software used to count motifs.
+You can run it using the command:

+    vals_orca=adjacency2orca(vals_adj);

-You can run it using the command: "adjacency2orca".
-Note that this command will output N files (one for each network), into the current directory (these files contain the network in the right format).
-So create a new directory (called, e.g. vals_orca) for these files and make sure you're in it before running the command.
+Next you want to output N files (one for each network), which contain the networks in the right format for orca.
+So create a new directory (called, e.g. vals_orca) for these files and make sure you're in it, then run:

+    for num=1:100
+    fid = fopen(strcat('orca_',num2str(num),'.txt'),'w');
+    fprintf(fid,'%d\t%d\n',vals_fororca{1,num}');
+    fclose(fid);
+    end

 **3. Count the motifs**